N2SL-UNIST/n2sl/_members/seyeong-park.md

   email: rikaika@unist.ac.kr
 ---

-Seyeong Park is currently pursuing the B.S. degree with Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
-His research interests include edge computing and resource scheduling.
+Seyeong Park received the B.S. degree from the Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST), South Korea, in 2025.
+He is currently pursuing the combined M.S./Ph.D. degree with the Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
+His research interests include edge computing and SmartNIC offloaded network functions.

-Last updated: 2024
+Last updated: 2025